Pyramid of Khafre

 The Valley Temple

-From the base of the pyramid, a causeway leads east to the Khafre’s valley temple.
+A causeway from the pyramid’s base leads east to the Khafre’s valley temple.
 This beautifully preserved structure is composed of megalithic blocks.
-Moreover, archaeologists made a discovery of fragments of several statues of the Pharaoh in this temple.
+Moreover, archaeologists discovered fragments of several statues of the Pharaoh in this temple.
 Undoubtedly, the valley temple adds a lot to the splendour of the Khafre complex.

 Conclusion